-The use of the annual test scores for accountability purposes is one-way schools measure teacher effectiveness.
+Using the annual test scores for accountability purposes is one-way schools measure teacher effectiveness.
 For instance, the WIDA ACCESS for ELs scale scores measures student language growth from year to year.
-WIDA provides a school frequency and student grade level reports to communicate school-wide and grade-level performance.
+In addition, WIDA provides school frequency and student grade level reports to communicate school-wide and grade-level performance.
 These reports communicate student language performance for the current year.

-The measurement of a school’s accountability often includes the English language proficiency assessment performance of a school’s multilingual learner population.
-When states review the performance of multilingual learners, they look to see how students are performing and making progress in English language proficiency.
+Measuring a school’s accountability often includes the English language proficiency assessment performance of a school’s multilingual learner population.
+Therefore, states review the performance of multilingual learners; they look to see how students are performing and making progress in English language proficiency.

-English language proficiency counts as part of the school-wide report card in some states.
-For instance, English language proficiency is assigned a percentage gained when a certain percentage of students meet their language proficiency goals.
-A school can also lose such a percentage if not enough students meet their English language proficiency goal.
-These percentages vary by state and may be available on a state’s department of education website.
+English language proficiency is part of the school-wide report card in some states.
+For instance, English language proficiency is assigned a percentage gained when a certain percentage of some students meet their language proficiency goals.
+A school can also lose a portion if insufficient students meet their English language proficiency goal.
+These, however, percentages vary by state and may be available on a state’s Department of Education website.

 Determine student eligibility